 Updated Goals and Purpose

-There’s some amazing themes and plugins being developed for WordPress that handle some of the more complex technical requirements for implementing the Indieweb principles, so I want to now be able to focus on helping others through two methods of outreach.
+There’s some amazing themes and plugins being developed for WordPress that handle some of the more complex technical requirements for implementing Indieweb principles.
+I now want to focus on helping others through two methods of outreach.
 First, to help any current WordPress users understand and integrate Indieweb principles into their site.
-Second, to help anyone who is interested in setting up a site and open to using WordPress get an Indieweb web presence up and running from the ground up.
+Second, to help anyone who is interested in starting from scratch and building an Indieweb web presence through WordPress.

 This will remain the core thrust of my Indieweb exploration from now on, but I want to also deepen my knowledge of what can be done with WordPress.
 There’s lots of exciting things on the horizon, and I want to give back to both the WordPress and Indieweb communities through sharing my experiences and lessons learned from the last year.

 Homebrew Website Club: One Year In by Jonathan Prozzi (jonathanprozzi.net)

 I really appreciate your “Updated Goals and Purpose” section as they’re something I’ve been slowly beginning to crack away at as well.
 I’ve begun some work on a book geared toward Gen2+ users as well as doing some additional outreach.
 I’ve even got a domain registered to target that particular market.)

 If you think it would help, I’m happy to help spitball with you to create a more cohesive plan that some of us can work on both individually and as a group.